 Taryn is the author of The Harper Effect, a young adult novel published by Pan Macmillan in Australia and Skyhorse Publishing in the USA.
-Her second novel is due out in July 2019.
+Her second novel The Astrid Notes was released in July 2019.

-Taryn lives on the Sunshine Coast with a family that includes teen children and a highly-strung dog, as well as characters from her latest book insisting they help make dinner.
+Taryn lives in Brisbane with a family that includes teen children and a highly-strung dog, as well as characters from her latest book insisting they help make dinner.
 This can be disconcerting as Jacob is always sticking his fingers in the cheese sauce and Harper can’t cook.
 Taryn’s been an English Literature Honours student, an advertising sales rep and a CEO of an internet company, but she plans to write inspiring, engaging novels until the day she can no longer type.

 Taryn is fascinated by teens that surpass the norm.
 This is what she likes to explore in her writing, remembering that elite teens have flaws too.
 Now training for triathlons, Taryn is an adrenaline junkie and during her last writer’s retreat, found herself dangling on an abseiling rope 2000m from the ground.